MarcinOrlowski/sddm-lavalamp-mhl/README.md

   - Select `Lava Lamp MHL` from the theme list
   - Click `Apply`

 **Note:** The package prevents accidental removal if the theme is currently active.
 To remove the package, first change to another theme, then run `sudo apt remove sddm-theme-lavalamp-mhl`.

 ## Configuration

 There's no configuration required, but if you fancy specific theme style, you can set it by editing `/usr/share/sddm/themes/lavalamp-mhl/theme.conf` file as per instructions provided in that file.

+## Feedback

+The Lava Lamp MHL theme is available on the [KDE Store](https://store.kde.org/p/2307838).
+Please do comment and rate it if you like the theme.
+Your feedback is appreciated!

+Please do post your feature requests or issue reports to [GitHub Issues](https://github.com/MarcinOrlowski/sddm-lavalamp-mhl/issues) page of the project.

 ## License